Landlocked developing countries: Nepal

-Nepal is another landlocked country with extreme dependency on its transit neighbour India.
+Nepal is a landlocked country with extreme dependency on its transit neighbour India.
 India does not have poor relations with Nepal, nor does it lack relevant transport infrastructure or internal stability.
 However, there have been two cases of economic blockades imposed by the government of India on Nepal – the official 1989 blockade and the unofficial 2015 blockade – both of which left the nation in severe economic crisis.
 In the 1970s, Nepal suffered from large commodity concentration and a high geographic centralization in its export trade: over 98% of its exports were to India, and 90% of its imports came from India.
 As a result of all this, Nepal had a poor trade bargaining position.
 In the 1950s, Nepal was forced to comply with India's external tariffs as well as the prices of India's exports.
 This was problematic since the two countries have different levels of development, resulting in greater gains for India which was larger, more advanced and with more resources.
 It was feared that a parasitic relationship might emerge, since India had a head start in industrialization, and dominated Nepal in manufacturing, which could reduce Nepal to being just a supplier of raw materials.
 Because of these problems, and Nepal's inability to develop its own infant industries (as it could not compete with Indian manufactures) treaties were drafted in 1960 and 1971, with amendments to the equal tariffs conditions, and terms of trade have since progressed.